-Aapire Global has decided to shut down the white-label operations in 2026, meaning all of its current sites will switch licence and platform.
+Aapire Global has decided to shut down the white-label operations in 2026, meaning all of its sites have either shut down or switched licenses/platforms.

 In short, as Aspire Global holds a UKGC licence through AG Communications, the sites can be considered safe for UK punters.
 That isn't a guarantee for quality, though, as some of the sites struggle with customer support and have deposit/withdrawal fees.
 Your own definition of 'safe' is what plays a key role here, in other words.